ubc-library-rc/intro-git/content/02_getting_started.md

 Output
 {: .label .label-yellow}
 ~~~
-On branch master
+On branch main
 No commits yet
 nothing to commit (create/copy files and use "git add" to track)
 ~~~

 The output introduces two new Git concepts:
-- **branch master**.
+- **branch main**.
 A Git repository can be split into multiple "branches" that can be worked on independently before merging later.
-New repositories start with only one branch, named "master" by default.
-In this workshop everything we do will be in branch master.
+New repositories start with only one branch, named "main" by default.
+In this workshop everything we do will be in branch main.
 - **commit**.
 The `git commit` command saves your changes to the repository.
 The output above tells us there is nothing new to save in our repository.